whimsicalraps/Just-Friends/Just-Type.md

 Applying RUN voltage emphasizes every 2nd then 3rd then 4th event, however all the in-between beats are available too.
 Subtle CV shifts allow for a variation of *groove* with nothing but volume manipulation.

-Negative RUN levels emphasize every fraction of a beat, which is a hard thing to control.
+Negative RUN levels emphasize every fraction of a beat, which is a hard thing to think about, let alone control.
 As the voltage becomes lower the rhythmic cycles change more rapidly, starting to feel random.
 This zone is great to explore if you want to introduce some unpredictability into a rhythmic pattern.

 This mode is a source of endless subtle movement and works extra well with `QT` / `quantize()` active.

 ### Percussive Timebase

-*Geode* needs a timebase from which to calculate the rates for the envelope trains.
-This base can be set with a continuous stream of events (ie a clock) useful for when you need to synchronize the clocks to other elements.
+*Geode* needs a timebase from which to calculate the rates for the envelope sequences.
+This base can be set with a continuous stream of events (ie a clock) useful for when you need to synchronize the events to other elements.
 Alternatively a simple beats-per-minute value can be used if Just Friends is free running and doesn't need to play in time with others.

 #### `JF.TICK divisions` / `ii.jf.tick( divisions )`

 Clock *Geode* with a stream of *divisions* ticks per measure.

 `divisions`
-* Tells Just Type how many `tick` messages will be received per measure.
+* Tells Just Type how many `tick` messages will be received per measure, where a measure is 4 beats.
 * 1 to 48 ticks per measure are allowed
+* 4 means 1 tick per beat
 * 0 acts a reset to synchronize to the start of the measure

 Typically `JF.TICK` / `tick()` will be called in a METRO.
 For 60 bpm, you can send `JF.TICK 4` once per second, or `JF.TICK 8` twice per second etc. Once you are comfortable using it in a standard way, the *divisions* value can be modulated to create rhythmically related clock multiplications and divisions of the *repeats*.